megaease/easeagent/doc/development-guide.md

     Set<IMethodMatcher> getMethodMatcher();

     /**
-     * when return true, the transformer will add a Object field and a accessor
+     * When returning true, the transformer will add an Object field and an accessor
      * The dynamically added member can be accessed by AgentDynamicFieldAccessor:
      *
      * AgentDynamicFieldAccessor.setDynamicFieldValue(instance, value)